abmu/network-pong/README.md

 ./pong <ip address> <port>
 ```

-Replace <ip address> and <port> with the ip address of the server and the port you are running it on.
-To connect to a server running on your local machine, for example:
+Replace `<ip address>` and `<port>` with the ip address of the server and the port you are running it on.
+To connect to a server running on your local machine on port 9999, for example, you would do the following:

 ```bash
 ./pong 127.0.0.1 9999